What Is Malware and What Does It Do?

 Malware infections happen to the best of us.
 It doesn’t always mean you haven’t been careful, but hackers are stealthy and can make malware look like legitimate software.
 With so much malware around, it can seem inevitable that you’ll be a target at some point.

-The most common ways to get malware are through internet use and email. ou could browse a legitimate site that’s been hacked and now shows malicious ads (sometimes called malvertising).
-Sometimes you can download infected files by opening a malicious email attachment.
+The most common ways to get malware are through internet use and email.
+You could browse a legitimate site that’s been hacked and now shows malicious ads (sometimes called malvertising).
+You can also download infected files by opening a malicious email attachment.
+In worse-case scenarios, hackers hijack legitimate software (like in the case of CCleaner), and unsuspecting users download malware.

 There are some signs to look for to avoid malware.
 Be cautious when these present themselves, as they can be infections waiting to access your device.